 Marketing and trade activity

 In 2015 Tourism New Zealand appointed Bollywood actor Sidharth Malhotra as a tourism ambassador to India.
-He has visited New Zealand twice since then and imagery from his visits has been used to promote our 100% Pure New Zealand campaign in India.
+He visited New Zealand twice and imagery from his visits was used to promote our 100% Pure New Zealand campaign in India.

 60% of Indian visitors to NZ are free independent travellers.